venkatakarthik-45/vsdworkshop/README.md

         cd Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/12-09_12-31/results/floorplan/

--  After that you need to enter one command which is generate our floorplan using MAGIC tool
+-  After that you need to enter one command which is to generate our floorplan using the MAGIC tool

         magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &